M66B/FairEmail/FAQ.md

 To allow different private keys for the same email address, for example, a key for signing and a key for encryption, FairEmail will always let you select a key when there are multiple identities with the same email address for the same account.

+From version 1.2278 the app can store a sign and an encryption key.
+To configure this properly, please reset the keys (see above for about how to), sign a message and select the signing key, and encrypt a message, and select the encryption key.

 Public keys are stored by FairEmail and can be imported when verifying a signature for the first time or via the encryption settings (PEM or DER format).

 FairEmail verifies both the signature and the complete certificate chain.